ryanpf/linux_rocksmith/guides/setup/deb-non-pipewire.md

+&nbsp;

-To make Proton use wineasio, we need to copy these files into the appropriate locations:
+To make Proton use wineasio, we need to copy these files into the appropriate locations.

+**STOP!** If you haven't set the environment variables yet, please follow [this part](/README.md#common-paths) of the prerequisites, then continue.

 ```
-# !!!
-WATCH OUT FOR VARIABLES !!!
 cp /usr/lib/i386-linux-gnu/wine/wineasio32.dll.so "$PROTON/lib/wine/i386-unix/wineasio32.dll.so"
 cp /usr/lib/x86_64-linux-gnu/wine/wineasio64.dll.so "$PROTON/lib64/wine/x86_64-unix/wineasio64.dll.so"
 cp /usr/lib/i386-linux-gnu/wine/wineasio32.dll "$PROTON/lib/wine/i386-windows/wineasio32.dll"